 Though, he most always seems to be in control of this—lampshaded by the cereal—and this is handwaved after he states that he was "just kidding" after threatening to bite Ruby's throat out.

-Younger than They Look: Red is occasionally mistaken to be much older than he actually is; often due to use his of the cane, which was sort of implied as an elderly crippling.
+Younger than They Look: Red is occasionally mistaken to be much older than he actually is; often due to the use of his cane, which was sort of implied as an elderly crippling.
 Word of God states that he is just as old as Ruby and Tom.

 Nice Guy: Apparently, he had been a very nice man—er, fox—before his first suicide.
 By "Maddie's" accounting, he even told good jokes.